-Section 2 How to ask us to pay you back or to pay a bill you have received aim form to make your request for payment. $\hfill \Box$ You don't have to use the form, but it will help us process the information faster. ☐ Either download a copy of the form from our website (myuhc.com/CommunityPlan) or call Customer Service and ask for the form.
+For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it o make sure you are giving us all the information we need to make a decision, you can fill out o aim form to make your request for payment. $\hfill \hfill $ ☐ Either download a copy of the form from our website (myuhc.com/CommunityPlan) or call Customer Service and ask for the form.
 Mail your request for payment together with any bills or paid receipts to us at this address: Part D Prescription drug payment requests: OptumRx P.O.
-Box 650287
+Box 650287 Dallas, TX 75265-0287